defrank/newsbot/docs/specs.md

 ## News Clients
 All clients must provide the following interface:
-* Implement `fetch` method that accepts a topic and returns a list of NewsArticles.
+* Implement `_fetch` method that accepts a topic and limit, then returns an iterable of strings (preferably a generator despite below example).

     ```python
-    def fetch(self, topic=None):
+    def _fetch(self, topic, limit):
-        return [self.NewsArticle(a) for a in 'Article 1', 'Article 2']
+        return ['Article 1', 'Article 2']
     ```

 * News topic must be certain that either the API searches related